 Chain surveying may be defined as the type of surveying in which the measurements are taken in the field with the help of a chain and the calculations, as well as plotting, is done in the office.
 The measurements taken in chain surveying are only linear.
 Angular measurements are not taken in chain surveying.
 Such type of surveying offers fairly accurate results and is highly desirable for the survey of small areas.
-As the name itself implies, it is carried out using a chain or tape.

 Chain surveying is most desirable in the following cases:

 1. Area to be surveyed is fairly small.

 2. The ground has fewer and simple details.

 4. The area to be surveyed is relatively open.

 The main principle of chain surveying is triangulation.
 With due regard to this, the entire area to be surveyed is divided into several suitable triangles.
 Thus, a network of the triangles is formed.
 As far as possible, the triangles must be such that no angle of the triangles is less than 30 degrees and not greater than 120 degrees.
 Preferably, equilateral triangles must be formed.
 Hence, by measuring the sides of the triangle and the sequence; the plotting and preparation of the plan is accomplished.

 Some of the main instruments that are used in chain surveying are: